anton2920/rant/README.md

 Transfer/sec:    725.52MB
 ```

 Both server and `wrk` were running on one computer.
-For each server  `wrk` parameters was selected to produce the highest results.
+For each server  `wrk` parameters were selected to produce the best results.

 # Copyright

 Pavlovskii Anton, 2023-2024 (MIT).
+See [LICENSE](LICENSE) for more details.